Stanisława Walasiewicz

 Stanisława Walasiewicz (3 April 1911 – 4 December 1980), also known as Stefania Walasiewicz, and Stella Walsh, was a Polish-American track and field athlete, who became a women's Olympic champion in the 100 metres.
 Born in Poland and raised in the United States, she became an American citizen in 1947.

 Background

-Walasiewicz was born on 3 April 1911 in Wierzchownia (now Brodnica County), co-called Congress Poland.
+Walasiewicz was born on 3 April 1911 in Wierzchownia (now Brodnica County), so-called Congress Poland.
 Her family emigrated to the United States when she was three months old.
 Her parents, Julian and Weronika Walasiewicz (in USA Veronica), settled in Cleveland, Ohio, where her father found a job as a steel mill worker.
 Her family called her Stasia, a common Polish diminutive of her Christian name, which later led to the nickname Stella, as she was known in the United States of America.